9sako6/commit-stalker/README.md

 ![Deploy to Pages](https://github.com/9sako6/commit-stalker/workflows/Deploy%20to%20Pages/badge.svg)
 ![CI](https://github.com/9sako6/commit-stalker/workflows/CI/badge.svg)

-This is a simple GitHub commits' history viewer.
+A GitHub commits viewer that allows you to easily search older commits by pagination.
+Commit messages are rendered as Markdown.

-**100 commits** are showed in a page.
+In addition, **100 commits** are showed in a page.
 (35 commits in the official site.)
-In addition, you can search older commits easily by pagination.

 URL: https://9sako6.github.io/commit-stalker/